riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 reference, the caller allocates memory for the return value, and passes the address as an implicit first parameter.

+The stack pointer shall be aligned to a 128-bit boundary upon procedure entry, except for the RV32E ABI, where it need only be aligned to 32 bits.
+The stack pointer need not remain aligned throughout procedure execution.

 ## Hardware floating-point calling convention

 The hardware floating-point calling convention adds eight floating-point